How to Safely Shave Your Anus Hair

 As you likely know, the swampy region under your shorts is a breeding ground for bacteria.
 Most of the time, that bacteria is harmless.
 If, however, it can get under your skin, it can cause extremely uncomfortable infections.
 Now, multiply that risk by the stuff that comes out of your butt.
 We’re talking about e coli and some other serious bugs.
 Again, they’re usually harmless, but since you’re bringing a razor into the equation, cleanliness is essential.

 In all seriousness, it’s simple.
 Use an antiseptic on your blade after every anal shave and clean yourself properly in the shower.
-That’s enough to get rid of the risk of infection.
+That’s enough to reduce the risk of infection.

 The other half of this equation is predictable: don’t cut your anus in the first place.
 That, of course, boils down to technique.
 This is why a lot of you are here, so we’re going to get into it.